caitpj/SQL-WatchPup/README.md

 # SQL-WatchPup

 A collection of Python tools for SQL data management, with a strong focus on simplicity, flexibility, and speed.
+Each tool works independently, letting you choose only what you need without unnecessary overhead.

 ![WatchPup](https://github.com/user-attachments/assets/3d471972-557d-4883-87a5-bd3baf466025)